fstudio/clangbuilder/docs/index.md

 ```
 `$evn:windir` is usually `C:\Windows`

-## Environment Console
+## Windows Terminal/Windows Console

-When you only need to start a console environment, you can click on the `Environment Console`.
+When you only need to start a console environment, you can click on the `Windows Terminal`/`Windows Console`.

 ## Add Portable Utilities